miralsuthar/ethereum-protocol-study-notes/README.md

 22. [EL Data Structures by Gary Schulle and Karim](/notes/lec-23-el-data-structures.md)
 23. [Pectra and Fusaka by Marius Van Der Wijden](/notes/lec-24-pectra-and-fusaka.md)

+Throughout my learning experience through EPS, I felt like Ethereum was just enough complicated for me to understand (thanks to the core-devs).
+The layers of abstractions were very explicit with enough good resources.

+One advice is always refer specifications when in doubt as it has almost all the answers to the questions you might have.

 There is much more to Ethereum, but after these lectures you must be comfortable enough to dabble on your own.
 EPS is a launchpad towards the unknown i.e. Ethereum.

 If you have any issues with the notes, either create an issue or dm me [x.com/skeshav25](https://x.com/skeshav25).
 And, If you loved the notes, would appreciate a star :).